 Essentially, this was the argument Mario Lopez was making.
 Children are not capable of making the type of decisions that those who support transgender issues claim.
 Parents like Charlize Theron should not be letting their children make life altering decisions at the age of 3 (or older).

 In a blissfully ignorant light, we might call that sloppy parenting.
 If we are just brutally honest, it is child abuse, plain and simple.
-If an adult wants to screw their hormones and mangle their boy parts, then so be it, but that sort of decision should not be left up to a little child.
+If an adult wants to screw with their hormones and mangle their body parts, then so be it, but that sort of decision should not be left up to a little child.
 Unfortunately, that sort of critical thinking is lacking in many popular sects of our culture.

 What he found out was that there are bullies in our midst.
 They threatened him and he caved under the pressure.
 Lopez, attempting to be saved by making an about face (too late to be saved by the bell since the bullies on social media rang it loud and clear: “shut up!
 Repent or else!”), offered the following apology: